-The Ring Doorbell is compatible with many different types of mechanical door chimes as long as they're between 8VAC-24VAC.
-Once hardwired, you should see the LED lights on the front of the Ring Doorbell illuminate with a soft white light.
-The connection will also trickle charge your Ring Doorbell and should prevent you from needing to recharge the battery.
+Ring Video Doorbell is compatible with many different types of mechanical door chimes as long as they're between 8VAC-24VAC.
+Once hardwired, you should see the LED lights on the front of your Video Doorbell illuminate with a soft white light.
+The connection will also trickle charge your Video Doorbell and should prevent you from needing to recharge the battery.

 Click below to view this demonstration video on our official YouTube channel: